 Enable the IPv6 feature.

-The Enable IPv6 switch takes effect only if your Extreme NAS file system resides in a region in which IPv6 is supported and an IPv6 VPC and an IPv6 vSwitch are specified.
-For more information, see Create a VPC with an IPv6 CIDR block.
+The Enable IPv6 switch is available only when the Extreme NAS file system is in a region that supports IPv6 and the VPC and vSwitch meet the IPv6 requirements.
+For more information about how to create a VPC with an IPv6 CIDR block, see Create a VPC with an IPv6 CIDR block.

-After the mount target is created, the following ports can be used to access the Network File System (NFS) service and the Server Message Block (SMB) service:
+After the mount target is created, the following ports are opened to allow access to the NFS and SMB services:

 | TCP |